-Please make sure that precommit and all unit tests succeed before constructing your patch: ./gradlew test.
+Please make sure that all unit tests succeed before constructing your patch: ant clean test ant precommit

-To run a single test case from the lucene/core directory in your working copy: ./gradlew -p lucene/core test --tests NameOfYourUnitTest.
-Run ./gradlew helpTests to get more information about running tests.
+To run a single test case from the lucene/ directory in your working copy: ant -Dtestcase=NameOfYourUnitTest test

 In case your contribution fixes a bug, please create a new test case that fails before your fix, to show the presence of the bug and ensure it never reoccurs.
 A test case showing the presence of a bug is also a good contribution by itself.